DeveloperPaul123/byte-knight/README.md

 ## License

-The project is licensed under the MIT license.
+The project is licensed under the GPL license.
 See [LICENSE](LICENSE) for more details.

 ## Author